 The realization of the need for sustainability is prevalent in our society.
 Many of us think that if we regularly recycle, don’t buy a hummer, and eat organically, it is enough.
 We hold that minor adjustments to the dominant mode of living is not enough.
 We need to reorient our minds and act in accordance with this new mindset.
 We cannot search for the minimum and ask whether it is enough, but rather begin with a thorough reflection of the ideal and then strive towards it.
 This process begins where we live.

 Many of us are attracted to the ideal of living in a self-sufficient holistic farm.
 However, in our contemporary environment and our stress on outside service, it does not make this a practical possibility.
 Nevertheless, we will aim to identify and produce the products that are both desired by the community and feasible for us to produce.
-By creating as much food as we consume, we will not only eat more healthfully but will also create a close connection to the land on which we dwell.

 Humans nearly constantly interact, but not usually well.
 Our communication is marred by misunderstandings; the powerful develop systems that enshrine their own advantage; different rules apply for different genders, races, or sexual orientations; gatherings become moments of exclusion rather than inclusion; gossip and passive aggressive attacks substitute for clear paths of communication.
 People are opaque to themselves and then become opaque to others.
 The Lavra aims to be different; we aim to reverse these norms and strive to create a harmonious micro-society guided by higher degrees of equality and clearer pathways of communication.
 We hope to be spontaneously inclusive; sharing our lives with others without prejudice or malice.
 We are not a finished community but rather constantly evolving one.
 This is the secret of our life together: we are working to create a different kind of human community.

 When one lives so close to others, conflict inevitably arises, so a mutually-agreed upon strategy for dealing with conflict is critical.
 We hope to internalize the processes that lead to peaceful co-existence.
 These processes will be grounded in respect and fairness.
 We may not always agree but we will agree to work through the issues together in a way that keeps the community together.
-The value of our community is not how we get along on the perfect evening in the perfect environment but rather how we get along when we don’t feel like getting along.
-We are a community continually creating harmony out of division and difference.

 Creativity is both a personal and community endeavor.
 For individuals to grow through cultivation of their creativity, the environment must be supportive of creative exploration, encouraging creatively daring behavior.
 However, while creative output can be self-expressive, we do not create for the self or ego but rather create to communicate and transform the world in which we live.
 Just as some times and people are inclined toward intellectual arguments to reimagine the world, the arts can also be a means to do the same.
 Our creative endeavors can then be externally-focused rather than internally so.
 Our creative energies must be placed into service for others rather than merely being avenues of self-expression.